Minimily/minimily.github.io/content/library/publications/postgres-experiences.md

 +++
-title = "PostgreSQL Experiences" description = "Ensure your repetitive tasks are always done the same way" weight = 30
+title = "PostgreSQL Experiences" description = "The accumulated experience we had working with PostgreSQL over the years." weight = 30

 [extra]